RafaelGB/obsidian-db-folder/docs/docs/features/Viewing data.md

 > The database filters hold priority over the dataview query source filters.

+#video

 ## Refresh Database

 There is no actual refresh button, but you can use the `activate/desactive filter` button to refresh the database.

+#video

 ## Sorting

 You can sort one column or multiple columns from the column's menu in descending or ascending order.
 The sort priority is displayed as a number next the arrow in the column header.
 To remove the sort, just use the column menu.

+#video

 ## Database Markdown

 You can view the database markdown note by using the command `open as markdown` in obsidian menu or in the database menu.
+To re-enable the database view, just close the pane and re-open it again.

+#video

 ## Embedding Database

 You can embed a database in another note by using this format `![[database file name.md]]`, it'll show a dataview query of the database.

+#video

 ## Exporting Data

 You can export the database into **CSV** format using the database menu.

+#video

 ## Importing Data

 You can upload a **CSV** file and turn it into a database using the database menu.
 The **CSV** file has to have a header row and before importing you need to define the column used to create the files in the plugin global settings under `CSV section > mandatory header key`.

+#video